WasmEdge/WasmEdge/doc/contribution.md

         software-properties-common \
         cmake \
         libboost-all-dev
-# And you will need to install llvm for ssvmc tool
+# And you will need to install llvm for wasmedgec tool
 $ sudo apt install -y \
         llvm-dev \
         liblld-10-dev
-# SSVM supports both clang++ and g++ compilers# You can choose one of them for building this project
+# WasmEdge supports both clang++ and g++ compilers# You can choose one of them for building this project
 $ sudo apt install -y gcc g++
 $ sudo apt install -y clang
 ```